poteb/ConfigurationService/README.md

 Application configuration taken to the next level.

+- Centralized and shared application configuration.
-Centralize application-configuration and fetch through an API.
+- Fetch configuration through an API.
-Frontend Blazor app to manage the configurations.
+- Frontend Blazor app to manage the configurations.

 ### The reason behind it
 I don't like configuration-as-code.
 I should never be forced to release my application to make a change to a setting.
 Not even if the changes to settings is done in the release pipeline, i.e. Octopus Deploy or Azure DevOps.
 I just don't like it.